DSharpPlus/DSharpPlus/.github/PULL_REQUEST_TEMPLATE.md

-Make sure you familiarize yourself with our contributing guidelines.
+Make sure you familiarize yourself with our contributing guidelines. (delete this line afterwards)

+- [ ] This pull request was written by AI
+- [ ] This pull request was assisted by AI, but you wrote the final code
+- [ ] This pull request did not involve AI in any way

 # Summary
 Fixes #issue/Resolves #issue/Implements functionality.
 Short description of changes.